Nkhanal2002/FullStackWebFinalProject/README.md

 ## Usage

-To run the local server and vite server, perform both command separately on your terminal, one for local server, and one for TailwindCSS for UI repectively:
+To run the local server and vite server, perform both command separately on your terminal, one for local server, and another for TailwindCSS for UI repectively:
 ```bash
 node index.js
 npm run dev